Boost Your Digestive Health: 10 High-Fiber Foods to Eat Regularly

 - Fiber: About 15%

-- Benefits: A complete protein source with high fiber, quinoa supports muscle repair, provides sustained energy, and contributes to overall digestive health.
+- Benefits: A complete protein source with high fiber, quinoa supports muscle repair, provides sustained energy, and improves digestive health.

 - Quantity: 1 cup cooked